peteole/web/src/markdown/pages/code-of-conduct.md

 - Deliberate intimidation, stalking, or following
 - Sustained disruption of talks or other events
 - Unwelcome sexual attention
-- Advocating for, or encouraging, any of the above behaviour
+- Advocating for, or encouraging, any of the above behavior

 **Enforcement**

 Participants asked to stop any harassing behavior are expected to comply immediately

-If a participant engages in harassing behaviour, event organisers retain the right to take any actions to keep the event a welcoming environment for all participants.
+If a participant engages in harassing behavior, event organizers retain the right to take any actions to keep the event a welcoming environment for all participants.
 This includes warning the offender or expulsion from the conference.

-Event organisers may take action to redress anything designed to, or with the clear impact of, disrupting the event or making the environment hostile for any participants.
+Event organizers may take action to redress anything designed to, or with the clear impact of, disrupting the event or making the environment hostile for any participants.